ccameron07/CSE380_Project/README.md

 * Run make from the FEM folder to build main in the bin/ folder.
 * Run make -f Makefile\_test to build the catch tests into the bin/ folder

+##Running

+Run the binary main to run the program.
+The file input\_file.txt controls the program behavior.
+Most options are well documented.
+To run in verification mode set with\_masa to 1.